JeschkeLab/DeerLab/docsrc/source/theory.rst

 5. There is no exchange coupling between any spins.
 The only interaction is through-space dipolar coupling.
 Exchange coupling is not handled by DeerLab.
 6. The dipolar coupling between spins is in the weak-coupling regime, i.e. it is weaker than the difference between their resonance frequencies.
 Intermediate- and strong-coupling regimes are not handled by DeerLab.
 7. All spins relax with the same phase memory time.
 Systems with rotamer-specific relaxation rates are not handled by DeerLab.
+8. The signal is free of modulations due to hyperfine couplings (ESEEM).
-8. There is no orientation selection in the experiment.
+9. There is no orientation selection in the experiment.
 Orientation-selective DEER is not handled by DeerLab.

 .. warning::
    If your sample and experiment do not satisfy all these assumptions, DeerLab will give incorrect results.